 The Alpina Sports Discovery 80 Skis are a perfect combination of elegance, performance, and quality.
 They are wide enough to provide you with the support you need on powdered snow, while narrow enough to give you easy control.
 This makes these skis ideal for your backcountry adventures.

-The red 175 cm skis are constructed with a super light wood core, integrated sidewalls, and metal edges.
+The red 175 cm skis are constructed with a light wood core, integrated sidewalls, and metal edges.
 The skis feature wax-less patterned base and strong grip.
 They come with two years’ warranty covering any defects you find in the material as well as the manufacture.

 Now that you know how cool metal-edge skis are when it comes to providing you with the performance and confidence, what are you waiting for?
-Pick your ski from our recommendations above and glide away!
+Pick your cross country ski from our recommendations above and glide away!